djun/CachedViewPagerDemo/README.txt

 	This demo is created by DJun, which can provide a ViewPager with resource used in every page limitedly cached (3 pages cached mechanism).

+2014-3-23
+1. Minor improvement.
+2. I have tested this cache mechanism on BaseAdapter for Gallery and it shown a very good performance.
+I will make a demo by using Gallery with BaseAdapter at a later time.

 2014-3-22
 1. Update MyViewPager.
 Change implement of OnPageChangeListener in MyPageViewer to a private variable.
 Add MyImageViewAsyncTask class for loading resource.
 Fix some bugs.